 Location, Location, Location

-Once the macro decision is settled, then the second location issue has to do with the human environment, such as neighborhood character, quality of schools, distance to work or transportation hubs, availability of medical services, etc. and is usually confined to a much smaller geographic area such as an area of a county / town / city.
+Once the macro decision is settled, then the second location issue has to do with the human environment such as neighborhood character, quality of schools, distance to work or transportation hubs, availability of medical services, etc. and is usually confined to a much smaller geographic area such as a neighborhood.

-Finally, there are what I call the micro-geographic issues, such as slope, elevation, soil type, vegetative cover and susceptibility to natural events such as fire, flood or earthquake.
-I used the word event, rather than hazard, because susceptibility to flooding can be a positive influence if you were a farmer in the Nile Valley in Egypt before the Aswan Dam who depended on annual topsoil replenishment from massive floods, or you are a grape grower in the Napa Valley who relies on alluvial (from the Latin - to wash against) soils brought down from the hills by flood conditions.
+Finally, there are what I call the micro-geographic issues such as slope, elevation, soil type, vegetative cover and susceptibility to natural events such as fire, flood or earthquake.
+I used the word event, rather than hazard, because susceptibility to flooding can be a positive influence if you are a grapegrower in the Napa Valley who relies on alluvial (from the Latin - to wash against) soils brought down from the hills by flood conditions.
 However, for the built environment such as homes, businesses or roads and railroads, flood susceptibility is usually a negative factor.
 Also in the category of physical influences are human-induced hazards such as air pollution, noise pollution i.e. from airports or freeways, water pollution or contamination by hazardous materials.